(VIEW preparation for the NI Transfer Test.)

 Questions set will relate to the Key Stage 2 Programme of Study for mathematics.
 They will not assume a knowledge or understanding beyond the level descriptions for Level 5.

 Questions will address content detailed in the Attainment Targets: Number; Measures; Shape and Space; and Handling Data.
 The nature of the Common Entrance Assessment is such that aspects of the Programme of Study that involve certain types of activity, such as discussion or practical activities, will not be included.
-The use of a calculator is not be permitted in the tests.

 As Processes in Mathematics pervades the entire mathematics programme, aspects of the strands of Using Mathematics, Communicating Mathematically and Mathematical Reasoning will be included in questions, where appropriate.